 I always compile lesson notes for students after each lesson.

 The following set of lesson notes contains new words and phrases, pronunciation errors and incorrect utterances with corrections:

 As you can see in the sample of notes above, students are able to track their progress, particularly when it comes to the mistakes they make (in the ‘Other’ section).

-Ideally, students should inset as many of the new words, phrases and grammar points into their Word-Phrase Tables as they can.
+Ideally, students should add as many of the new words, phrases and grammar points to their Word-Phrase Tables as they can.
 The next step, as I mentioned in point 4, is to create personalised sentences containing this new language.